 If you’re looking to experience Lombard Street in all its glory, the best way to do so is by cable car.
 Cable cars are one of San Francisco’s most iconic attractions, and they offer a unique (and fun!) way to get around the city.

 If you’re able to find a spot, it will likely cost you a few dollars an hour.
-There are also several parking garages in the area, which can be a bit pricey, but maybe worth it if you’re on foot or by bike.
+There are also several parking garages in the area, which can be pricey but may be worth it if you’re on foot or by bike.

 If you’re looking to bike around Lombard Street, there are a few places where you can hire a bike.
 One option is the Bike Hut, which is located at the beginning of Lombard Street.
-They have a variety of bikes available for rent, including tandems, mountain bikes, and kids’ bikes.
+They have bikes available for rent, including tandems, mountain bikes, and kids’ bikes.

 There are a few different bus routes that will take you to Lombard Street.
 The 30, 39, and 45 buses all stop near Lombard Street, and the Powell-Hyde cable car also stops nearby.

 The best option is the #39 bus.
 The #39 bus operates between Union Square and Fisherman’s Wharf, and it makes several stops along Lombard Street.